kdbeall/kdbeall.github.io/_posts/2020-04-27-College-Skills.md

 ---
 layout: post
-title: The CS 101 Stuff And Other Goodies You Forgot Working in Enterprise
+title: The Computer Science Stuff And Other Goodies You Forgot Working in Enterprise
 ---

 Working as a software development professional is different than what you